 Where: Boundary Waters Canoe Area (BWCA) Wilderness

-About the Leadership: Spearheading this event is Scott Morin--educator, pastoral counselor, licensed pastor, and M.Div. (who is a Hebrew-and-Greek-loving nerd).
-Scott has led work crews spiritually for Wild at Heart Boot Camps on a national and an international level and also has studied with the founders of Truessence, School of Jewish Studies, and the National Coalition for Purity.
+About the Leadership: Spearheading this event is Scott Morin--educator, counselor, pastor, and M.Div. (who is a Hebrew-and-Greek-loving nerd).
+Scott has led international work crews spiritually for Wild at Heart Boot Camps and also has studied with the founders of Truessence, School of Jewish Studies, and National Coalition for Purity.

 Details: The registration fee for this weekend is $400 per person which includes food, cook kit, canoes, maps, BWCA permits, trip administration, and teaching fees.
 If you need to cancel after registering, you will receive a full refund if your spot gets filled.
 We will meet in Minneapolis, MN, at 6AM to caravan in our cars to the BWCA and return to Minneapolis at the end of our trip by 6PM.
 If you need to meet us in the BWCA, that can be arranged.

 RSVP: To reserve your spot, please email or call Scott for registration fee payment options.